 As the country celebrates National Inclusion Week, Gareth Parry calls on businesses to embrace the opportunity for more inclusive recruitment.

-“The current shortage of workers is impacting the lives of millions and shows no signs of ending.
-A combination of factors has left many industries calling out for new talent as job roles are left unfilled and many organisations are operating with a reduced workforce.
+“The current shortage of workers is impacting the lives of millions and shows no sign of ending.
+Many industries are calling out for new talent as job roles are left unfilled, and organisations are operating with a reduced workforce.

 This week I was invited to speak at the ‘It’s All About Inclusion’ Conference, hosted by supply chain company Wincanton.
 It was attended by leading businesses in the retail and logistics sector.

 As we celebrate National Inclusion Week, there is no better time to consider how businesses can become more inclusive, while helping to address their need for talent by employing people from a diverse background.

 Engaging with jobseekers who may not be working with your usual recruitment partners is a win-win.

 The COVID-19 pandemic forced many firms to make mass redundancies and pushed many people to retrain for different sectors.

 Industries such as retail, supply chain and hospitality were hardest hit.
 As the economy begins to recover, it is these industries which are now unable to fill vacancies.